Ontario General Power of Attorney | Free Template

 Include the following information in your General Power of Attorney:

-Granting party’s information: Full name, address, and contact details.
+- Granting party’s information: Full name, address, and contact details.

-Authorized party’s information: Full name, address, and contact details.
+- Attorney’s information: Full name, address, and contact details.

-Substitute Attorney’s information: Full name, address and contact details.
+- Substitute Attorney’s information: Full name, address and contact details.

-Date of effectiveness: The date you’d like your Attorney(s) to step in.
+- Date of effectiveness: The date you’d like your Attorney(s) to step in.

-Authorization Scope: A description of the rights, authority, or powers granted to the Attorney.
+- Authorization Scope: A description of the rights, authority, or powers granted to the Attorney.

-Signatures: The granting party, witnesses, and the Attorney need to sign and date the POA.
+- Signatures: The granting party, witnesses, and the Attorney need to sign and date the POA.

-Duration: A time frame during which the authorization is valid.
+- Duration: A time frame during which the authorization is valid.

-Limitations: Any restrictions on the authorized party’s permissions.
+- Limitations: Any restrictions on the authorized party’s permissions.

-Compensation: In Ontario, Attorneys are paid at a rate set out by the law unless you indicate otherwise.
+- Compensation: In Ontario, Attorneys are paid at a rate set out by the law unless you indicate otherwise.

-Witnessing: Have your General POA witnessed online in 7 minutes, saving you and your witnesses the commute.
+Have your General POA witnessed online in 7 minutes, saving you and your witnesses the commute.

-Virtually Witness Your POA
+Witness Your Ontario General POA Online

 Try our Virtual Witnessing Service today, and save the commute to a notary’s office.
 Complete the witnessing process faster than ever before and enjoy peace of mind.

-Notarizing Your Power of Attorney in Ontario
+Notarizing Your Ontario Power of Attorney

 While it’s not always mandatory, the Government of Ontario recommends having your General Power of Attorney notarized.
-A notarized POA helps move processes along faster, giving institutions confidence in its authenticity.
+A notarized General Power of Attorney helps expedite processes, giving institutions more confidence in its authenticity.

 Frequently Asked Questions